taneltorn/CoverHunterFolkERA/README.md

 ![SHS100K Histogram](SHS100k_histogram.png)

 This figure may be helpful as a reference for comparing the distribution of works vs. performances in datasets you want to use with CoverHunterMPS, knowing that CoverHunter was able to train successfully given this distribution.

+To help you understand this visualization of the SHS100K dataset, here are some example data points from it: The most common work ("Summertime") is represented by  387 performances, and there are over 300 works having only a single performance.
+The most common count of performances per work is 6.